February 1, 2023

 What is Section 179?

-Section 179 of the IRS tax code allows businesses to deduct up to 100% of the value of a piece of business equipment in the first year of purchase.
+Section 179 of the IRS tax code allows businesses to deduct up to 100% of the value of equipment in the first year after buying it.
+You can deduct as much as 100% of the asset's value if you make a qualifying purchase.

 This differs from other forms of depreciation, in which a portion of the equipment’s value is deducted over several years.
 For small business owners looking to make substantial investments into their company, the ability to immediately write off the entire purchase price is especially beneficial.